 - Good programming skills; ideally previous experience in VR/AR and spatial audio development

 - A proven interest in interdisciplinary research and record of initiative

 - A large and dynamic research unit with an exciting international environment

 - Training in scientific and transferable skills; participation in schools, conferences, and workshops

 - The University of Luxembourg offers highly competitive salaries and is an equal opportunity employer

 - Contract Type: Fixed Term Contract 36 Month - extendable up to 48 months if required

 - Work Hours: Full Time 40.0 Hours per Week

 - Location: Belval

 Early application is highly encouraged, as the applications will be processed upon reception.
+The deadline for submitting applications is April 30, 2021.
 Please apply ONLINE formally through the HR system.
 Applications by email will not be considered.